rabbitmq/rabbitmq-website/site/stomp.md

 ### <a id="d.ugqn" class="anchor" href="#d.ugqn">User generated queue names for Topic and Exchange destinations</a>

 When subscribing to an `exchange` or `topic` destination, RabbitMQ would generate a queue name by default.
-Starting with version 3.5.7, is it possible to provide a custom name using the `x-queue-name` header:
+It is possible to provide a custom name using the `x-queue-name` header:

     SUBSCRIBE